Lockheed Martin Corp. (LMT). Below are some highlights from the above linked analysis:

 4. Graham Number

-LMT is trading at a premium to all four valuations above.
+LMT is trading at a discount to 1.), 2.) and 3.) above.
 Since LMT's tangible book value is not meaningful, a Graham number can not be calculated.
-When also considering the NPV MMA Differential, the stock is trading at a 29.0% discount to its calculated fair value of $307.74.
+The stock is trading at a 33.0% discount to its calculated fair value of $133.37.
 LMT earned a Star in this section since it is trading at a fair value.

 Dividend Analytical Data: In this section there are three possible Stars and three key metrics, see page 2 of the linked PDF for a detailed description: